-Just a few ideas on what you and your team can do!
+We gave people a few ideas on what they and their team could do!

 Download a Badge

-All participating organizations will have chosen and downloaded a badge which best represents their focus on watershed management and health.
+All participating organizations chose and downloaded a badge which best represents their focus on watershed management and health.

-Organizations will also have decided on their beginning specific action or actions they will undertake to support the Charter.
-These will be new, community Water Charter actions, not, for example "We will continue to monitor water quality".
+Organizations also decided what their specific action or actions were to support the Charter.
+These were new, community Water Charter actions, not, for example: "We will continue to monitor water quality".

-On May 15, 2017 the Water Charter Actions begin.
+On May 15, 2017 the Water Charter Actions began.
 We finally set things in motion with a major media event and first signatories April 7, 2017 in Lethbridge City Hall.
 A second group of signatories joined us at the AGM on June 15th.
-This brings the total to 42 signatories!
+This brought the total to 42 signatories!

-Events and actions will continue from May long weekend through to September long weekend in all areas of the watershed and are community-driven.
-OWC will help promote and encourage local volunteers and media and all actions must be registered with OWC prior to them taking place.
+Events and actions continued from May long weekend through to September long weekend in all areas of the watershed and were community-driven.
+OWC helped promote and encourage local volunteers and media and registered all actions prior to them taking place.

 Participants 'Go Live'

-Charter Partners are responsible for making known and sharing their Water Charter Acts with the community and encouraging the community to help make them a success.
+Charter Partners were responsible for making known and sharing their Water Charter Acts with the community and encouraging the community to help make them a success.

-Throughout the summer, Charter Partners will document their Water Charter Acts in blog postings and photos and will submit them to OWC.
+Throughout the summer, Charter Partners documented their Water Charter Acts in blog postings and photos and submitted them to OWC.

-The campaign will close at the end of September long weekend 2017.
+The campaign closed at the end of September long weekend 2017.

-By October 15, 2017, the OWC will compile all Charter Partners' final blogs and action reports and publish on our website and social media channels.
-We will provide an overview of the Water Charter Acts and their distribution and impact throughout the watershed.
+By October 15, 2017, the OWC compiled all Charter Partners' final blogs and action reports and published them on our website and social media channels.
+We provided an overview of the Water Charter Acts and their distribution and impact throughout the watershed.